j0Shi82/last-war-manager/README.md

   - Add spy and obs links to all planets
   - The level of camouflage technology shows in the galaxy view if known
   - Planets with existing observation drones are marked in the galaxy view and instead of sending an obs drone open the report
+- **ESPIONAGE**
+  - Drone types without an amount do no longer show up in the spy listing (fixes a current bug)
 - **OBSERVATIONS**
   - Ability to sort observations by coords
   - Re-send drones from the obs page